mpalmer79/quirk-sell-my-car/README.md

 # Quirk Sell My Car

 A vehicle appraisal and instant offer system for Quirk Chevrolet NH.
-Built with Next.js 14, React 18, and Tailwind CSS.
+Built with Next.js 14, React 18, and also with Tailwind CSS.

 ## Features